 - Avocados are also high in fiber and contain many vitamins.
-The fiber content also makes them one of the highest fiber fruits too.
+The fiber content also makes them one of the highest-fiber fruits.

 - Hass avocados are the most known and eaten variety in the world.

-- It was originally grown in south-central Mexico all the way down to the Andes.
+- They were originally grown in south-central Mexico all the way down to the Andes.

-Before we take a look at some of the common myths of avocado’s let us look at the advantages and disadvantages of including them in your diet.
+Before we take a look at some of the common myths about avocados let us look at the advantages and disadvantages of including them in your diet.

 Like with any other food over the decades, there have been times when the avocado was thought to be bad for you.
 And then there are times (like now) that it was thought to be a healthy choice.